NumNumV/TXT-to-AppleMusic-Shortcut/README.md

 This repository is about an Apple shortcut that converts a TXT file/text into an Apple Music Playlist !

+  -  Complete tutorial avaible on the Wiki : https://github.com/NumNumV/TXT-to-AppleMusic-Shortcut/wiki \
+  -  Tutorial to transfer your Spotify playlists with this shortcut : (check https://github.com/NumNumV/TXT-to-AppleMusic-Shortcut/wiki).

 _DISCLAIMER: USE AT YOUR OWN RISK.
 RESULTS DEPEND ON THE QUALITY OF THE TEXT INPUT.
 THERE IS NO WARRANTY ON RESULTS, AND ERRORS CAN OCCUR._

-Complete tutorial avaible on the Wiki : https://github.com/NumNumV/TXT-to-AppleMusic-Shortcut/wiki \
-Tutorial to transfer your Spotify playlists with this shortcut : (check https://github.com/NumNumV/TXT-to-AppleMusic-Shortcut/wiki).

 A. Needed:
   - iOS or MacOS device that supports shortcuts